 Phil is Past Chair (2011-2012) of the Bluegrass Chapter of the Young Presidents Organization International.
 Marshall has served on the executive committee of the board for the Kentucky Association of Hospice and Palliative Care, President (2016-2017), Vice-President (2014-2016), Secretary (2012-2013) and Treasurer (2010-2011) In addition, Phil serves on the Executive Committee of the Louisville Healthcare CEO Council and is chair (and has served as Vice-Chair) of Knowledge Networking for the Health Enterprises Network Board of Directors, which is part of Greater Louisville, Inc. (GLI).
 Recognized as one of America’s sought after leaders, and valued contributor within the non-profit hospice industry, he joined the National Partnership for Hospice Innovation (NPHI)--formerly the National Hospice Work Group--in 2012 as one of 9 founding national board members and is currently serving as NPHI’s National Board Chair for through 2020.

-He has a bachelor of business administration from the University of Michigan and a master of business administration from the University of Indiana.
+He has a bachelor of business administration from the University of Michigan and a master of business administration from the Indiana University.